thomashope/scripts/README.md

 ## `unity-select`

-Like `xcode-select` but for sets up a `unity` shortcut command and switches which version it points to.
+Like `xcode-select` but for setting up a `unity` shortcut command and switches which version it points to.